 PW [00:26:43] Yes.
 Yes.
-So, so, there I was again, but I went down the, the feminist and health care path because the Reproductive Rights Information Centre was basically born out of the campaigns to protect abortion and other reproductive rights in England.
-And then, at the time there was a thing called the Greater London Council, which was very, very progressive.
-Ken Livingston was, was the Mayor of London at the time, and I was absolutely shocked at how progressive that local government was.
+So, there I was again.
+I went down the feminist and health care path because the Reproductive Rights Information Centre was basically born out of the campaigns to protect abortion and other reproductive rights in England.
+At the time there was a thing called the Greater London Council, which was very, very progressive.
+Ken Livingston was the Mayor of London at the time, and I was absolutely shocked at how progressive that local government was.
 It was unbelievable what they funded.
-And, but that Thatcher, for that reason, Thatcher hated them because they were so progressive.
+Thatcher, for that reason, Thatcher hated them because they were so progressive.